nevrending/tukarkoin-api/README.md

 A Proof of Concept JSON API that was designed to serve as the backend for [TukarKoin App](https://github.com/nevrending/tukarkoin-app)

+The TukarKoin-API.json file is a Postman Collection that serves as the API Docs

 ## Requirements

 1. Node ^14